 - Private REITs do not need to meet SEC requirements, and they’re not traded on an exchange.
 Since they do not have to meet SEC requirements, they are considered to be a higher risk.
 They may be able to achieve higher returns, but many private REITs involve significant fees.
 They’re also not liquid, and you should only invest in a private REIT if you plan to leave the money in the investment for the long term.

-REITs can also vary in terms of the class of real estate.
-Some focus on residential properties like apartment complexes.
+REITs can also vary in terms of the type of real estate.
+Some focus on residential real estate like apartment complexes.
 Others focus on commercial properties, hotels, and other real estate types.

 REITs offer an excellent way to get involved in real estate investing quickly without needing to get your hands dirty with an investment property.
 But private and non-traded REITs generally lack liquidity.

 The benefit of investing in a REIT ETF is that it’s 100% liquid.
 You can buy and sell at any time, just like trading shares of stock.
 It’s also straightforward to get started.
-Thanks to brokerages like Public.com and Webull, you can buy fractional shares of ETFs, which means you can get started with any amount of money.
+Thanks to brokerages like Public.com and Webull, you can buy fractional shares of ETFs, which means you can get started with any amount of money to invest.

 See our list of the best real estate and REIT ETFs to learn about some of the funds you can invest in.

 Highlights of Investing in REITs:

 - Easy way to invest in real estate without owning property.